University of Reading: Henley Business School

-Graduate school
+Doctoral and Researcher College

-The university-wide Graduate School is a faculty providing training and a range of support for doctoral researchers and related staff across the other four faculties.
+The Doctoral and Researcher College was created in 2011 as the Graduate School to provide a range of support for doctoral researchers across the University.
+The College now additionally supports early career research staff.

 Governing bodies and roles

 The university is nominally led by a chancellor, who is the titular head of the university and is normally a well-known public figure.
 The day-to-day chief executive role is the responsibility of the vice-chancellor, a full-time academic post.
 The senior management board of the university is headed by the vice-chancellor, assisted by a deputy-vice-chancellor, three pro-vice-chancellors, four deans and five heads of directorate.
 It is responsible for the day-to-day management of the university and meets fortnightly throughout most of the year.

 The senior management board reports to the university's Senate, the main academic administrative body.
 The senate has around 100 members and meets at least four times a year and advises on areas such as student entry, assessment and awards.
 Membership includes deans, heads and elected representatives of schools, as well as professional staff and students.
 The Senate in turn reports to the Council, which is the supreme governing body of the university, setting strategic direction, ensuring compliance with statutory requirements and approving constitutional changes.
 The Council meets four times a year and comprises a broad representation of lay members drawn from commercial, community and professional organisations.

 On 24 March 2016, it was announced that William Waldegrave was to be the new chancellor of Reading University.
 Lord Waldegrave is the fourth Conservative politician to be appointed chancellor of the university, following Austen Chamberlain, Sir Samuel Hoare and Lord Carrington.
 Waldegrave's predecessor, Sir John Madejski is also a supporter of, and contributor to, the Conservative Party.